ivanizag/izilogmcz/README.md

 ## What is this?

 This is an emulator of the MCZ-1 computer by Zilog used for Z80 development.
 This is not a high fidelity emulator, I have no access to the real devices.
 The objective is being able to run the MCZ-1 monitor and the RIO operating system.
-The flopyy controller is not emulated, the floppy call on the PROM is simulated and bypassed.
+The floppy controller is not emulated, the floppy call on the PROM is simulated and bypassed.

 It uses the [iz80](https://github.com/ivanizag/iz80) library.
 Made with Rust.